Can you blame our little pumpkins?

 I’m guilty of fueling the kids’ holiday enthusiasm.
 I love holidays.
 Halloween isn’t my favorite, but it’s still an excuse to celebrate.
 I’m such a sucker for elaborate costumes, overflowing treat bags, and cupcakes with gobs of icing...mmmm, cupcakes.

 So, after failing last week’s Official No Impact Week experiment, I thought I’d get back on track with our family’s original project: to minimize our impact on the environment.
 For those of you who are kind enough to check in here on a regular basis, you might have noticed that the posts trickled off regarding our progress during No Impact Week.
 You know what?
-It was too much, to
+It was too much, too soon for us.

 We tried.
 We ate more local food, we discarded less trash, we upped our composting, we traveled less.
 We’re honestly pretty good with watching our energy and water consumption--we buy Energy Star products, I use drip lines for watering the garden (and only when it really needs it), we’re going to invest in rain barrels, we wear sweatshirts inside instead of cranking up the heat.